lbryio/spec/index.md

 For more details on the specific claimtrie implementation, see [the source code](https://github.com/lbryio/lbrycrd/blob/master/src/claimtrie.cpp).

-#### Claim States
+#### Claim Properties

-A claim can have the following states at a given block:
+A claim can have one or more the following properties at a given block:

 ##### Accepted